auth0/discourse-plugin/README.md

 You can keep using Discourse Login dialog and integrate only a specific connection from Auth0.
 It will show up as another button like the social providers.

-Go to plugin.rb and change the `AUTH0_CONNECTION` with the connection name you want to use from Auth0.
+Go to admin site settings for Auth0 and change the `auth0_connection` with the connection name you want to use from Auth0.

 ![](https://s3.amazonaws.com/blog.auth0.com/login_discourse_ad.gif)